ga-wdi-boston/ruby-solid-study/study.md

 > – Adapted from ["Design Principles and Design Patterns" by Robert C.
 > Martin](http://www.objectmentor.com/resources/articles/Principles_and_Patterns.pdf)

-Bob Martin is much smarter than me: he has identified patterns in poorly-defined software **and** recommended some principles that can guide us on our way to better design.
+Bob Martin is much smarter than I: he has identified patterns in poorly-defined software **and** recommended some principles that can guide us on our way to better design.
 These principles are abbreviated SOLID.